The 9 best hair dryers for curly hair, reviewed by our curly experts

 No diffuser included

-With so many new all-singing, all-dancing, jazz-hands hair dryers launching, it’s easy to forget about the classics.
-But underestimate Parlux at your peril, as there’s a reason it’s been hairdressers’ go-to dryer for decades.
+With so many all-singing, all-dancing hair dryers having launched in recent years – and continuing to hit the market – it’s easy to forget about the classics.
+But underestimate Parlux at your peril, because there’s a reason it’s been hairdressers’ dryer brand of choice for decades.
+(Several, in fact.)

-I forgot how much I liked this buy until I picked it up for the purpose of this review.
+I forgot how much I liked the Alyon until I picked it up to re-test for this guide.
 It feels sturdy and reliable, while the smaller shape helps it feel light and useable.
-It's a little bit loud, but only compared to whisper-quiet options of some newer designs.
+It's a little loud, but only compared to whisper-quiet output of some newer designs.
 If you're looking for a tool that will last you years – if not a decade – of regular use, this is the one.

 See our Parlux Alyon hair dryer review for more details

-How we tested the best hair dryer for curly hair options
+How we tested the best hair dryer for curly hair contenders

-A selection of Senior Beauty Editor Rhiannon's favorite curl-friendly hair dryers
+A selection of the curl-friendly hair dryers that were tested for this guide

 (Image credit: Rhiannon Derbyshire)